influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/troubleshooting/frequently_encountered_issues.md

 2015-08-23T00:00:00Z	 241
 </code></pre>

+InfluxDB queries the `GROUP BY time()` intervals that fall within the `WHERE time` clause. `GROUP BY time()` intervals always fall on rounded calendar time boundaries.
+Because they're rounded time boundaries, the start and end timestamps may appear to include more data than those covered by the query's `WHERE time` clause.

-InfluxDB buckets the query's time range modulo the `GROUP BY time()` interval into pre-determined calendar time boundaries.
-For queries with a two day `GROUP BY time()` interval, like the example above, InfluxDB works with two day intervals based on calendar days.
-For August, the pre-determined two day buckets are listed below:
+For the example above, InfluxDB works with two day intervals based on round number calendar days.
+The rounded two day buckets in August are as follows (explanation continues below):

 ```
 August 1st-2nd